A loan agreement is an important and formal contract evidencing borrowing and additional terms agreed between the parties.

-In the most simple of loan agreements, which may be the starting point for a personal, unsecured loan, the basic clauses will need to include :-
+In the most simple of loan agreements, often entered into between family members or friends, the basic clauses will need to include :-

 - whether the loan agreement is in any way linked to other documents or events – if so, how, which document(s) take precedence and how the agreements will work in tandem.

 - information and/or restrictions – these clauses are generally known as undertakings.
 The borrower may be restricted from taking further loans, may be required to provide information and documents to the lender on demand and a host of other possible ways in which the lender may want or need to protect themselves during the loan agreement period.

 - waiver – the lender will normally want a standard clause in the agreement stating that if he/she/they do not strictly enforce every aspect of the personal loan agreement, they are not to be considered, in law, to have waived their rights generally.
 In other words, if a borrower misses a payment, and the lender does not take the action open to him/her/them in the loan agreement, this would not constitute a waiver of the right to take action.

 - it will in all probability need to have the correct attestation clause – this means the correct “top and tail” for being signed by the parties as a deed.